Neospec

 which I’ve had to rename my instance variables to make as hard as possible to do

-accidentally. this is where you get all these lovely Given
+accidentally. this is where you get all these lovely Given, And, Then,

 and are completely optional.